Vatican City, Jul 7, 2021 / 04:14 am (CNA).

 This is the 84-year-old Francis’ first major operation during his pontificate.
 In 2019, he had an outpatient surgery for cataracts and he occasionally suffers from flare-ups of sciatic pain.

-Religious and political leaders around the world have expressed their well-wishes and prayers for Pope Francis as he recovers in hospital.
+Religious and political leaders around the world have expressed their well-wishes and prayers for the pope as he recovers in hospital.

 Pope emeritus Benedict XVI, who lives in the Mater Ecclesiae Monastery in Vatican City, is also praying for Pope Francis.